Sara-Tucker/python-notes/django/models.md

 Models structure and manipulate the data of your Web application.

 Models are essentially your database layout, with additional metadata.

+Models store your application’s data.

-models are database table templates
+Models are database table templates

-best - Models are database tables
+Models are database tables

 <br>